 Transphobia | The fear and hatred of, or discomfort with, transgender people.

 All are welcome in my office.
-I am a LGBTQ+, kink, BDSM, poly friendly therapist.
+I am a LGBTQIA+, kink, BDSM, poly, sex friendly therapist.